MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 ## AWS IAM user configuration

-To spin up new runner instances in AWS an IAM user access is needed to the GitLab server.
+IAM user access is needed to the GitLab server to spin up new runner instances in AWS.
 In order to do that an IAM user is created in AWS IAM service with the name "user-gitlab".
 ![](IAM.PNG)
 After creating the IAM user now we have to give the required access permissions to the user in order to create EC2 instances in AWS console.
 As AWS has already created some policies for the ease of work, we'll choose the necessary policies from the "Attach necessary policies"
 ![](IAM1.PNG)
 To perform the autoscaling and caching operation full access to AWS EC2 and S3 bucket is essential.
 ![](IAM2.PNG)

-After providing the required access to the IAM user now we need to specify the user credentials for secure operations.
+After providing the required access to the IAM user we need to specify the user credentials for secure operations.
 In order to create user access credentials we have to follow the given instructions:
 IAM > User > USer_name > Security_Credentials > Create_Access_Key
 ![](IAM3.PNG)
 As we will be only using this user account to create and terminate instances we don't have to give it console access.
 Accessing the AWS command line interface would be perfect for the user.